DhanashreeTushar/Superstore-Dashboard/README.md

 ## Problem Statement

-The Superstore Sales Performance Capstone Project aims to create a comprehensive Tableau dashboard to analyze and visualize sales data from the Sample Superstore dataset.
+The Superstore Sales Performance Capstone Project aims to create a comprehensive Tableau dashboard to analyze and visualize sales data from the Superstore dataset.
 The project requires connecting to the dataset and building a dashboard that provides insights into various aspects of sales performance.

 ## Objectives